olus2000/BFC/README.rst

 be zero at all times.

-These are followed by empty unused cells perfect for variables, up until cell 32, where definitions of the primitives are stored, taking up space up to cell
+These are followed by empty unused cells perfect for variables, up until cell 32 where definitions of the primitives are stored, occupying space up to cell
-84. Between them on cells 41-44 sits code responsible for the main execution loop.
+84. Between the definitions on cells 41-44 sits code responsible for the main execution loop.

 Finally all of this is capped by 512 cells of the return stack (data stack is separate from memory), and the allocation pointer starts pointing to cell 597